symfony/symfony-docs/service_container/alias_private.rst

             $services = $configurator->services();

             $services->set(OldService::class)
+                ->deprecate(
+                    'vendor-name/package-name',
+                    '2.8',
-                ->deprecate('The "%service_id%" service is deprecated since vendor-name/package-name 2.8 and will be removed in 3.0.');
+                    'The "%service_id%" service is deprecated since vendor-name/package-name 2.8 and will be removed in 3.0.'
+                );
         };

+.. versionadded:: 5.1

+    Starting from Symfony 5.1, the ``deprecated`` YAML option, the ``<deprecated>`` XML tag and the ``deprecate()`` PHP function require three arguments (the package name, the version and the deprecation message).

 Now, every time this service is used, a deprecation warning is triggered, advising you to stop or to change your uses of that service.